Head Lice 101: The Basics

 - Divide the hair into sections and fasten off the hair that is not being worked on.

 - Use a lice comb to detect and remove lice and nits.
-See figure 1 and figure 2 in this brochure.
+See Figures 1 and 2 in this publication.

 - Go through hair sections from the scalp to the end of the hair.
 Nits are usually found close to the scalp.